 Underneath is then a more detailed description of The Hustle’s mission, ground specifically in what the company can do for its clients.

 “Bottom line is that our mission at The Hustle is to keep you informed through a daily email, highlighting a handful of topical stories and adding perspective and colour to make it easy to understand.
 So, if you’re fed up with traditional media and ready to try something new, join our charge and the hundreds of thousands of others who believe what you believe.
 We’d love to have you on board.”

 The text is grammatically flawless, engaging and consistent in its tone.
 It’s also particularly fun, and completely audience-appropriate.

 The bad – Cyberfrog Design

 Cyberfrog is a web design company based in Liverpool.
-They’re essentially a one-stop shop for businesses looking to improve their web presence, offering everything from SEO assistance to web development and marketing.
+They’re essentially a one-stop shop for businesses looking to improve their web presence, offering everything from SEO copywriting to web development and marketing.
 Herein lies the issue.